International Brotherhood Of Teamsters

 How does International Brotherhood Of Teamsters spend its money?

 International Brotherhood Of Teamsters directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to International Brotherhood Of Teamsters tax-deductible?